Natooz/MidiTok/README.md

 ## Contributions

 Contributions are gratefully welcomed, feel free to open an issue or send a PR if you want to add a tokenization or speed up the code.
-Just make sure to pass the [tests](tests).
+Just make sure your modifications pass the [tests](tests), and format your code with [black](https://github.com/psf/black).

 ### Todo